 The Third Tibetan

 Kneel on the floor with your toes curled under your foot.
 Place your hands on the back of your thigh muscle, and tuck your chin in towards your chest.
-Slide your hands down your thigh muscles as you
+Slide your hands down your thigh muscles as you arch your shoulders back and raise your head towards the sky.
+The point of this exercise is to arch your upper back more than your lower back, and move your head slowly as if you are drawing a line with your nose on the ceiling.
+Return to an erect position and repeat the sequence again.
+Remember to inhale deeply as you arch your shoulders, and exhale deeply as you return to an erect position.

 The Fourth Tibetan

 Keep your feet about 12 inches apart as you lay your legs straight out in front of you as you sit.
 Place your palms on the floor alongside your sitz bones.
 Raise your torso so that your knees bend while your arms remain straight, and gently drop your head backwards as you do so.
 This is essentially the yogic table-top position.
 Return slowly to your original sitting position, and rest for a few seconds before you repeat this exercise.
-Breathe in deeply
+Breathe in deeply as you raise yourself off the floor, hold your breath when you tense your muscles, and exhale deeply as you come down to your sitting position.

 The Fifth Tibetan